 Do you need a quiet solution for you to practice drumming?
 Check out our popular article on the best electronic drum sets.
 There are some very decent options available for very affordable prices.

-If you want to spice up your drumming practice with some theoretical background, the books presented in this overview represent a great start.
+If you want to go beyond basic drum beats, these books will be a great start.
 Reading about music can both improve your playing technique and your level of musical education.

 Therefore, take the plunge and read at least some of these books.
 But don’t stop there and keep searching for other works that might inspire your drumming practice and extend your knowledge of music in general.

 Do you have any other drumming books that you think are worth sharing?
 Write a comment below, and we will consider adding them to the article.